 Serial Action Suggested Time Frame

-1 Information gathering 0-2 Minutes
+1 Information gathering & contact Surfcom 0 – 2 Minutes

-3 Initial search 5-10 Minutes
+2 Initial search 2 -10 Minutes

-Contact Surfcom immediately
+Contact Surfcom immediately for any missing person/lost person.

 Information Gathering